 "Sleep when your baby sleeps."
 "Make time for 'me time.'"
 "Self-care is important."
 "Take time for you."
 "Enjoy this time; it goes too fast." ...
 Wonderful maxims in theory, but in practice?
-Ask any new mom.
+Ask any new parent.
 Unless you have full-time help, those maxims are easier said than followed.
 Grown-ups have things to do - even on maternity or paternity leave.
 Grown-ups also need moments of quiet and solitude.
 They need time to recharge.
 So how can you make the time to take care of you or even just sit a moment and take a breath?
 Here are some time-saver tips to help you find some extra hours in the day - for however you wish to use them!

 - Grocery shop on-line.
-Several grocers deliver.
+Several grocers and services deliver.
 Others pre-assemble and ring your order so that you – or better, your supportive someone – can simply show up, grab, and go.
 Google “grocery delivery” to get the sites available near you.
 Some U.S. sites: instacart.com, hellenvoy.com, Amazon (via Amazon Fresh, Amazon Prime, or Whole Foods), wholefoods.com, Safeway.com, Target.com, Walmart.com, Costco.com.
 Your local grocer may be able to do the same.
 HELPFUL TIPS: Because of the pandemic, some grocers are taking longer to fill and deliver orders.
 So, don't wait 'til the last minute.
 Also, I find securing a delivery date through Amazon is more easily accomplished in the middle of the night.
 Take advantage of your late night feedings or insomnia to schedule delivery.

 - Make crockpot (slow cooker) or Instapot meals.
 It's easy peasy.
 Toss the ingredients in, program the setting and cook time, and sleep or play until the food is ready! https://www.delish.com/cook…/g3849/best-slow-cooker-recipes/